Treasurer's Office Home Page

 In closing, we take very seriously the task of managing the tax dollars and other resources entrusted to us by our community.
 We strive daily to do more with less, operate as efficiently as possible, provide fiscal transparency and direct our resources to the benefit of the students.
 These are the key tenants we adhere to as stewards of your tax dollars.

-I would encourage you to call or make an appointment to meet with me to discuss our school system’s finances or other questions you may have.
+Please contact us for an appointment to meet with us to discuss our school system’s finances or other questions you may have.